Gymnema: benefits, dosage, contraindications

 full-leafempty-leafempty-leafempty-leaf

 Studies on the immunomodulatory effect of Gymnema show that this plant can stimulate the immune system in several ways.
 Gymnema extracts act by stimulating the production of key immune system molecules such as nitric oxide (NO) and reactive oxygen species (ROS) by peritoneal macrophages, in a dose-dependent manner.
-At low concentrations, the extract promotes lymphocyte proliferation, while higher concentrations are necessary for the production of ROS and NO. Additionally, gymnemic acid, one of the main constituents of Gymnema, also stimulates the proliferation of splenic T and B cells.
+At low concentrations, the extract promotes lymphocyte proliferation, while higher concentrations are required for the production of ROS and NO. In addition, gymnemic acid, one of the main constituents of Gymnema, also stimulates the proliferation of splenic T and B cells (in the spleen). nn

 Anti-inflammatory